-“I’ll do what I can, but I think Jason is your man for that one.”
-He says.
+“I’ll do what I can, but I think Jason is your man for that one,” he informs me.

 “Oh!
 That reminds me.
 Ms. Steele and I are going to Anguilla for a while.
-We will be leaving tomorrow and we will be gone for at least four days, maybe more.
+We’ll be leaving tomorrow, and we’ll be gone for at least four days, maybe more.
 I plan to take Taylor, Davenport, and Mrs. Jones with me.
 I don’t want the penthouse left empty, so make sure that we have security set up to stay in the guest quarters and monitor around the clock.
 There will be some work being done in one of the bedrooms, so make sure your people are on their toes.”

 “Will do.
-I have also sent over the background information on Amanda Hearns that you requested, Sir.”
+I’ve also sent over the background information on Amanda Hearns that you requested, sir.”

 “Anything of particular interest?”
 I ask.

 “Absolutely nothing, sir.
 Seattle girl next door, for the most part.
 Lived her whole life here, worked here, went to school here… besides a traffic ticket in college, absolutely nothing adverse on her record whatsoever.”
 I hope Butterfly will be pleased to hear that.
 Ray seems pretty stricken with this woman.

 “Very good.
 I’ll be in touch.”
 I say before ending the call.
 I send a text to Taylor, who should be awake and roaming by now to get his ass out from under Mrs. Jones and get to my study.
 I immediately book the villa in Anguilla through August 4th just in case Butterfly wants to stay the whole week.
 Taylor steps into my office in a dress shirt and slacks, dressed for a casual workday from home and fresh as a daisy.